API Reference@liveblocks/react

 LiveblocksProvider

-Sets up a client for connecting to Liveblocks, and is the recommended way to create to do this for React apps.
+Sets up a client for connecting to Liveblocks, and is the recommended way to do this for React apps.
 You must define either authEndpoint or publicApiKey.
 Resolver functions should be placed inside here, and a number of other options are available, which correspond with those passed to createClient.
 Unlike RoomProvider, LiveblocksProvider doesn’t call Liveblocks servers when mounted, and it should be placed higher in your app’s component tree.

 import { LiveblocksProvider } from "@liveblocks/react/suspense";